LaserWeb/lw.comm-server/DOCKER.md

 ```
 docker run -it -v /dev:/dev --rm -p 8000:8000 --cap-add=sys_nice --privileged lw.comm-server
 ```
-- when you conenct the app you should be able to see all USB devices in the selection list
+- when you connect the app you should be able to see all USB devices in the selection list